Conserved quantities enable the quantum Mpemba effect in weakly open systems

 The Mpemba effect is the counter-intuitive phenomenon where, under certain conditions, a hotter system cools faster than a colder one.
-Its occurrence challenges the conventional thermodynamic intuition and, since its popularization in the 1989~\cite{mo-69}, sparkled numerous debates and scientific investigations~\cite{glcg-11, ahn-16, lvps-17, keller-18, hu-18, bj-19, sl-22, hr-22, tyr-23, gamlmms-24, lr-17, krhv-19, kb-20, bkc-21, gr-20, kcb-22, wv-22, wbv-23, bwv-23, santos-24, vvh-24, rev} without an universally accepted explanation of the original experiment~\cite{bl-16, bh-20}.
+Its occurrence challenges the conventional thermodynamic intuition and, since its popularization in the 1989~\cite{mo-69}, sparkled numerous debates and scientific investigations~\cite{glcg-11, ahn-16, lvps-17, keller-18, hu-18, bj-19, sl-22, hr-22, tyr-23, gamlmms-24, lr-17, krhv-19, kb-20, bkc-21, gr-20, kcb-22, wv-22, wbv-23, bwv-23, santos-24, vvh-24, rev} without a universally accepted explanation of the original experiment~\cite{bl-16, bh-20}.
 Recent research revealed quantum analogs of the Mpemba effect \cite{ares2025}, which can be divided into two classes: isolated and open quantum systems.

 In closed quantum systems, the effect was first observed in processes of symmetry restoration in integrable Hamiltonian models.
 The system is prepared in different pure states that violate a symmetry of the Hamiltonian to a different degree, and the effect is naturally detected by monitoring a suitable quantification of the asymmetry during the time evolution after a quench \cite{amc-23,amvc-23,murciano2024,2rylands2024}.
 The phenomenon was also confirmed experimentally with trapped ions \cite{joshi-24}.
 Furthermore, based on the quasi-particle picture \cite{calabrese2005,alba2017,alba2018} allowed by the integrable structure, a microscopic interpretation was proposed \cite{rylands2024}.
 Subsequently, the analysis has been extended to a broader class of systems such as quantum circuits \cite{klobas2024,turkeshi2024,shuo2024,klobas2025,yu2025,2ares2025,foligno2025,aditya2025}, many-body localized systems \cite{shuo2024a}, two-dimensional systems of free bosons and free fermions \cite{yamashika2024,yamashika2025}, and chaotic systems without any conserved quantities \cite{bhore2025}.
-As a more generally applicable measure, a comparison was introduced between the reduced density matrix of a subsystem and its steady-state equivalent.